netgroup-polito/frog4-orchestrator/README_INSTALL.md

 Now you can install the DubleDeker as follows:

-		#install dependencies
+		; install dependencies
 		$ sudo apt-get update
 		$ sudo apt-get install python3-setuptools python3-nacl python3-zmq python3-urwid python3-tornado
-		# install the doubledecker module and scripts
+		; install the doubledecker module and scripts
 		$ sudo python3 setup.py install
 ## Create the SQL database
 The FROG4 orchestrator uses a local mySQL database that has to be created and initialized by executing the steps below.